Danmoreng/llm-pen/SESSION_SUMMARY.md

 1. Both new backends should be fully functional but need real-world testing
 2. Error handling has been implemented but could be refined based on actual error scenarios
-3. The streaming API for Gemini is available but not yet implemented in the UI
+3. The streaming API for Gemini is now implemented in the UI
 4. Consider adding more detailed logging for debugging purposes
 5. Think about how to handle rate limiting for cloud-based services
 6. The new functions (`insertCodeAtPosition` and `deleteCodeBlock`) are now available and should be tested
+7. UI enhancements should be tested for usability and responsiveness